COVID-19 Information for New York

 Governor Andrew Cuomo declared a state of emergency on March 13, 2020.

-Action: Prohibits initiating of a civil proceeding or enforcement of residential evictions through August 20th for nonpayment of rent.
+- Action: Prohibits initiating of a civil proceeding or enforcement of residential evictions through August 20 for nonpayment of rent or renters eligible for unemployment insurance or benefits under state or federal law or otherwise facing financial hardship due to COVID-19.
 Suspends sections of the Real Property Law to provide that no landlord, lessor, sub-lessor or grantor shall demand or be entitled to any payment, fee or charge for late payment of rent occurring during the time period from March 20, 2020, through August 20, 2020.

 Rental Assistance/Housing Provider Assistance